-Burn: The process of a creating a copy of information onto a CD or DVD.
+Burn: The process of creating a copy of information onto a CD, DVD or other storage media.

 Bus: A parallel circuit that connects the major components of a computer, allowing the transfer of electric impulses from one connected component to any other.